 Modification cases follow the same procedural rules that apply to divorces, and a parent might need to present evidence and testimony to support their position.
 A party seeking adjustments to a support order would need to establish that they have undergone a material change in circumstances and prove that the proposed modifications are in their children’s best interests.
 The court may award attorney’s fees or litigation expenses to a successful party, so parents should take these cases seriously.

-A child support modification lawyer in Gwinnett County can help a parent prepare evidence and strategies for their case.
-A person looking to change their child support order would benefit from getting a skilled legal professional to develop their case.
+A local child support modification lawyer can help a parent prepare evidence and strategies for their case.
+A person looking to change their child support order would benefit from getting a skilled legal professional to help develop their case.

 If your family’s income or financial needs have changed, adjusting your child support order might be necessary.
 You should understand available legal grounds for a modification as well as applicable legal procedures before moving forward.
 A Gwinnett County child support modification lawyer can review your case and provide you with valuable legal advice.
 Contact our intake team today to learn more about your options.